serafirim/rbc/README.md

     git clone https://github.com/serafirim/rbc.git

 ### Set it up!
+(Optional) Step 0: Change the name of the directory from "rbc" to whatever you want to call your project.

 Step 1: After changing into the  directory you cloned RBC into, run the following:
+    npm i
+in the root directory.

+Step 2: Next run the following to start it:

     npm start
 in the root directory.